mat-shepherd/ci-pp1-nurture-seo/README.md

 #### Prospective Customers
 1. As a prospective customer, I want to see a list of the services offered by the consultant so that I can understand if the consultant can provide the solution my business is seeking.
 2. As a prospective customer, I want to see a description of each service so I can understand the services provided.
-3. As a prospective customer, I want to see details of the pricing or price range of the services so that I can understand if the consultant's services fit within my allocated budget and are likely to provide return on investment.
-4. As a prospective customer, I want to see details of the consultant's experience, past customers, and examples of their work or results so that I can feel confident the consultant can deliver the results my business expects.
+3. As a prospective customer, I want to see details of the consultant's experience, past customers, and examples of their work or results so that I can feel confident the consultant can deliver the results my business expects.
-5. As a prospective customer, I want to see details of the consultant's work experience and expertise to understand if they have the expertise required to handle my project.
+4. As a prospective customer, I want to see details of the consultant's work experience and expertise to understand if they have the expertise required to handle my project.
-6. As a prospective customer, I want to submit questions or details of my project through the website so I can connect with the consultant to discuss my project and receive answers, set up, a call or receive a project proposal.
+5. As a prospective customer, I want to submit questions or details of my project through the website so I can connect with the consultant to discuss my project and receive answers, set up, a call or receive a project proposal.
-7. As a prospective customer, I want to locate the consultant's contact details so I can see where they are located and phone or email them about my project and any questions I may have.
+6. As a prospective customer, I want to locate the consultant's contact details so I can see where they are located and phone or email them about my project and any questions I may have.
-8. As a prospective customer, I want to locate the consultant's social media details so I can see if they are thought leaders in the space, learn from their content, and see what other social media users say about them.
+7. As a prospective customer, I want to locate the consultant's social media details so I can see if they are thought leaders in the space, learn from their content, and see what other social media users say about them.

 #### Existing Customers
-9. As an existing customer, I want to locate the consultant's contact details or reach out to them directly through the website so I can request assistance or enquire about additional services.
+8. As an existing customer, I want to locate the consultant's contact details or reach out to them directly through the website so I can request assistance or enquire about additional services.
-10. As an existing customer, I want to locate the consultant's social media details so I can follow them and learn about SEO industry trends and tips and tricks to improve my site's performance.
+9. As an existing customer, I want to locate the consultant's social media details so I can follow them and learn about SEO industry trends and tips and tricks to improve my site's performance.

 #### Site Owner
-13. As a site owner, I want to be able to quickly update the service and testimonial sections of the site so I can showcase our newest services and most recent reviews to help convert more prospective customers.
+10. As a site owner, I want to be able to quickly update the service and testimonial sections of the site so I can showcase our newest services and most recent reviews to help convert more prospective customers.
-14. As a site owner, I want to be able to receive timely notifications of forms submitted through the website so I can quickly respond to prospective and existing customers.
+11. As a site owner, I want to be able to receive timely notifications of forms submitted through the website so I can quickly respond to prospective and existing customers.

 ## Design